ECE-FIG/WhereToGo/README.md

 # Where to Go
 A web app that randomly selects a restaurant that fits the specifications of user-defined filters, including price range, food category, distance, and average ratings.
+Demo the app [here](http://www.idkwheretogo.com).

 ### How to Install and Run ###
 First, make sure you have Docker installed on your computer.
 If you don't have Docker, you can go [here](https://docs.docker.com/install/#supported-platforms) to learn more about how to do that.
 (P.S.
 If you don't have a professional version of Windows or don't meet the requirements of Docker CE, you must download [Docker Toolbox](https://docs.docker.com/toolbox/overview) to install Docker.)